 - LibGO (2018)

 This gamified orientation was designed as an alternative method to library orientation tours, targeting users (faculty, online students, graduate students, community members) who do not take the traditional library instruction courses.
 The interactive challenge was built with Twine, an open source publishing tool, complete with a scoring system, character selection and used as a test pilot for future UX projects.
-LibGO was partially funded by the MT Engage grant and had over 60 particpants on day one and nearly 200 participants overall.
+LibGO was partially funded by the MT Engage grant and had over 60 participants on day one and nearly 200 participants overall.
 Learn more from a published mixed-methods study and a UX case study.

 Funding: Digital Seed Grants